cwmaguire/js_doodle/README.md

 Learnings:
 * Canvas rotations rotate from origin, not center
+ * D'oh!
+You can draw "outside" the context so you can put the context in the conext in the center and rotate it around the middle of the canvas
 * It takes me a lot of trig to get a point back to where it started after rotating
 * A bottom canvas will show through an empty top canvas